A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: Microlensing models

+MultiNest found three separate modes whose main difference was the best-fit value of $\rho$.
+In particular, MultiNest found that the three modes had values of $\rho=0.0011\pm0.0007$, $\rho=0.0037\pm0.0002$, and $\rho=0.00595\pm0.00034$.
+The first two modes require fine tuning of $u_0$, $t_\E$, and $s$.
+MultiNest not only searches for multiple modes and calculates posterior distributions of parameters, but also calculates the posterior probability of each mode.
+The posterior probabilities for the first and the second modes are smaller than the third one by a factor of $50$ and $180$, respectively.
+Additionally, the first mode predicts a large relative lens-source proper motion of $\approx16~{\rm mas\,yr^{-1}}$, which is a priori unlikely.
+Thus, the third mode is a priori preferred and we consider only this mode as viable in the rest of the paper (details of the other two models are presented in the Appendix).
+We present the results of the model fitting in Table~\ref{tab:wide} and Figure~\ref{fig:tri}.
+The best model is plotted in Figure~\ref{fig:lc}.

-We present the results of the model fitting in the first column of Table~\ref{tab:wide} and in Figure~\ref{fig:lc}.
-We report only a single mode there.
-The MultiNest can sample multimodal posterior and search for multiple separated modes.
-The search for multiple modes can be run on all parameters or a selected subset of parameters.
-When we search for multiple modes on all parameters, only a single mode is found.
-When the search for multiple modes is run only on $\rho$, then 10-30 modes are found, depending on the exact settings.
-The $1\sigma$ ranges of the posterior parameters of these modes are overlapping, showing that available data do not allow unique identification of multiple modes.
-We inspected many models and present selected ones in Figure~\ref{fig:degen}.
-Some models predict a light curve that differs significantly from the main model during the times not covered by the data.
-It seems likely that a few additional data points over the anomaly would pinpoint the model as was the case for OGLE-2008-BLG-092 \citep{poleski14c}.
-On the other hand, with just a single point less, the anomaly shape would be much less constrained, similarly to the case of OGLE-2002-BLG-055 \citep{gaudi04}.
+It turns out that the combination of the MOA and OGLE data restricts the number of separate modes significantly better than the OGLE data alone.
+When we fitted only the OGLE data and searched for multiple modes on all parameters, then MultiNest reported only a single mode.
+When the search for multiple modes was run only on $\rho$, then 10-30 modes were found, depending on the exact settings.
+The $1\sigma$ ranges of the posterior parameters of these modes were overlapping, which showed that the OGLE data alone do not allow a unique identification of multiple modes.
+We inspected many modes and in Figure~\ref{fig:degen} present a few modes, which were selected to show the whole range of the diversity of the light curves.
+The problems we faced with fitting the OGLE data alone are a less-severe case of the discrete and continuous degeneracies seen in the case of OGLE-2002-BLG-055 \citep{gaudi04}, which also had only a single epoch that is much brighter than predicted by the point-source point-lens model.